 The one who rises above his birth implies a son who has the level of the Dhamma within himself of more than their parents.
 The existence of the three refuges (tisaraṇa) or taking refuges to the Triple Gem (ratanattaya)130 and the five precepts observance, etc. for instance.
 Moreover, he must practice as examples for both of them.
 In addition, he must also have an ability in leading his parents to gradually become more and more ethical in levels.
-This is to comply with the sons' benefit is to "support" as stated in the Samyutta Nikāya "Puttā vatthu manussānaṃ"131 Sons are the support of human beings132 The Maṅgala sutta says: "Mātāpituupaṭṭhānaṃ. . . etammaṅgalamuttamaṃ."133 That is "Aid for mother and for father. . .
-This is a supreme good omen."134
+This is to comply with the sons' benefit is to "support" as stated in the Samyutta Nikāya "Puttā vatthu manussānaņ"131 Sons are the support of human beings132 The Mangala sutta says: "Mātāpituupatthānam. . . etammangalamuttamam."134